Ryan's Speakership Makes 7 In A Row Ending In Frustration — Or Worse

 If being speaker remains the most coveted job on Capitol Hill, it has also become the most frustrating.
 And to be even more frank, it's more likely to crash a career than to cap it.

 Ryan himself put his finger on it in his first remarks to reporters after his announcement.
-He wanted to leave "on his own terms," he said, noting that the last speaker who could be said to have done so was Thomas P. "Tip" O'Neill, an old school Boston Democrat who left the job more than 30 years ago.
+He wanted to leave "on his own terms," he said, noting that the last speaker who could be said to have done so was Thomas P. "Tip" O'Neill, an old-school Boston Democrat who left the job more than 30 years ago.

 It is a tale of woe from start to finish, and it began as soon as O'Neill had bade the Hill farewell.

 It can be argued that even O'Neill, who retired in 1987 after five terms as speaker, did not leave entirely of his own free will.
-At 10 years, he had survived the longest continuous tenure anyone has had in the job — although Sam Rayburn had the big gavel for longer in three separate turns.
+At 10 years, he had survived the longest continuous tenure anyone has had in the job — although Sam Rayburn had the big gavel for longer but in three separate turns.

 O'Neill's successor, Democrat Jim Wright of Texas, resigned after just 30 months in the job, hounded by an ethics investigation he denounced as "mindless cannibalism."
 (One of the principal instigators of that investigation was a Republican backbencher from Georgia named Newt Gingrich.
-More of him in a moment.)
+More on him in a moment.)

 Wright's successor, Thomas Foley of Washington state, had a magisterial demeanor and a relatively moderate political persona.
 But the partisan wars that had consumed Wright continued largely unabated, driven in some measure by Gingrich, who became his party's No. 2 leader just before Wright resigned in 1989.

 Fresh scandals in the early 1990s bolstered Gingrich's broad indictment of the House.
 The redrawing of many congressional districts in the South also helped the GOP take most of that region's seats in 1994.
-It was the first Republican majority among the Southern delegations since the 1870s, and with it the GOP captured the House majority for the first time in 40 years.
+It was the first Republican majority among the Southern delegations since the 1870s, and with it, the GOP captured the House majority for the first time in 40 years.

-Speaker Foley would have lost his job anyway.
-Because that Fall's Republican tide reached into every region, including Foley's own backyard.
+Speaker Foley would have lost his job anyway because that fall's Republican tide reached into every region, including Foley's own backyard.
 He became the first speaker defeated in his home district since the Civil War.

 The newly installed Republican majority immediately named Gingrich speaker.
 But having reached his goal at the zenith of authority in Congress, Gingrich found it harder to stay there.
-His first two years brought two government shutdowns and a disappointing election in 1996 (President Bill Clinton was re-elected and Gingrich's GOP lost much of its margin in the House).
+His first two years brought two government shutdowns and a disappointing election in 1996 (President Bill Clinton was re-elected, and Gingrich's GOP lost much of its margin in the House).

-The rank and file grew restless, and by his third year Speaker Gingrich was battling intra-party intrigues.
+The rank and file grew restless, and by his third year, Gingrich was battling intraparty intrigues.
 He could not restrain the elements of his caucus that were bent on impeaching Clinton, and the party lost seats in the 1998 midterms.
 Within days, Gingrich had stepped down as speaker.
 He would resign early the next year.

 The party replaced Gingrich with Dennis Hastert of Illinois.
 As chief deputy to the House whip, Hastert was little known to the general public and lacked Gingrich's megawatt media presence.
 Yet he was able to hold the fractious House GOP together in his low-key way for the next eight years – remaining speaker longer than any Republican in history.

-(Ironically, despite his longevity, Hastert's story has the least happy ending of all.
-He stepped down following the disastrous 2006 midterm election, resigned from Congress and became a lobbyist.
-But in 2015, he was indicted on bank fraud charges related to hush money he had paid a former student who claimed Hastert had molested him when the latter was a high school wrestling coach.
+(Despite his longevity, Hastert's story has the least happy ending of all.
+He stepped down after the disastrous 2006 midterm election, resigned from Congress and became a lobbyist.
+But in 2015, he was indicted on bank fraud charges related to hush money he had paid a former student who said Hastert had molested him when the latter was a high school wrestling coach.
 The ex-speaker served 13 months in federal prison and was released last year.)

-But back in 2006, when the Democrats took over the House, their speaker-in-waiting was their party leader, Nancy Pelosi of California, the first woman to lead either party in either the House or Senate and the first to become speaker.
+But back in 2006, when the Democrats took over the House, their speaker-in-waiting was party leader Nancy Pelosi of California, the first woman to lead either party in either the House or Senate and the first to become speaker.

 Pelosi would prove a strong leader both in opposition to President George W. Bush and in support of President Barack Obama.
 That strength also made her a potent symbol in the 2010 resurgence for the GOP.
 Reaction against some of the early Obama legislation — especially the Affordable Care Act — cut her speakership off at four years.

 Unlike recent predecessors who had left the chamber after giving up the gavel, Pelosi chose not to retire.
 She stayed on and was re-elected minority leader and remains in that position today.
-Two other speakers in the postwar era chose to do the same and were rewarded by a return to the top job when their respective parties recaptured the majority.
+Two other speakers in the post-World War II era chose to do the same and were rewarded by a return to the top job when their respective parties recaptured the majority.
 Republican Joseph Martin of Massachusetts reclaimed the big gavel in 1953 that he had lost in 1949.
 Democrat Sam Rayburn did it twice, in 1949 and again in 1955.

 He generally observed the so-called "Hastert Rule" of only bringing bills to the floor that had the strong support of his own party members.
-But occasionally he fell back on Democratic votes for spending bills that he regarded as "must pass" despite resistance in his own ranks.
+But occasionally, he fell back on Democratic votes for spending bills that he regarded as "must pass" despite resistance in his own ranks.
 A new group had formed to the right of the leadership, calling itself the House Freedom Caucus.
 Although informal, it could deny Boehner enough votes to neutralize his majority.
 Facing a potential effort to remove him as speaker, Boehner abruptly resigned in October 2015.
 He had been speaker for less than five years.

-Rather than promoting the next man on the leadership ladder, in that moment the House Republicans turned instead to Ways and Means Chairman Paul Ryan.
+Rather than promoting the next man on the leadership ladder, in that moment the House Republicans turned instead to Ways and Means Committee Chairman Paul Ryan.
 A member of the Class of 1998, Ryan had been chairman of the Budget Committee and regarded as a master of the most vexing tax-and-spend issues.
 He had also been the party's nominee for vice president in 2012.

 But Ryan was reluctant.
-He liked his job at Ways an Means.
-He hoped a Republican in the White House after 2016 would empower his longtime agenda of tax cuts and spending cuts and reforms to "entitlement programs" — even including Social Security and Medicare.
+He liked his job at Ways and Means.
+He hoped a Republican in the White House after 2016 would empower his longtime agenda of tax cuts and spending cuts and reforms to "entitlement programs" — even Social Security and Medicare.

 As it turned out, Ryan got a Republican president in Donald Trump who would push for tax cuts and sign the bill.
 But the rest of the Ryan program seemed further from enactment than ever.
 And Ryan's own relationship with the president had never entirely recovered from the day in October 2016 when Ryan withdrew his invitation for candidate Trump to join him at a rally.